Mayday will automatically eject your parachute in case of a failure!

 - Connect to Mayday to your computer via a mini USB cable and start the Mayday 2.1 windows program.
 Make sure you are on the Main tab.

-- In the textbox send "pwr1" to turn on servo always on or "pwr0" to turn the feature off.
+- Use "pwr1" to turn on servo always on or "pwr0" to turn the feature off.
+Servo always on is needed for electronic servo switches like the Slycat triggers.

 WARNING AND DISCLAMER